ysBach/NICpolpy/README.md

 <details><summary><u>A note (click)<\u></summary>
 <p>

-(
-below is just an idea, not actually implemented:
+Below is just an idea, not actually implemented:
-- N.B.
-In the vertical pattern subtraction by median value along the column, the output may contain integer + 0.5 pixel value.
+- In the vertical pattern subtraction by median value along the column, the output may contain integer + 0.5 pixel value.
 Meanwhile, NIC has saturation at well below 10k ADU, and therefore, the range of ``-32,768`` to ``32,767`` is more than enough to store all meaningful data.
 Combining these two information, `NICpolpy` **multiplies 2** to the vertical-pattern-subtracted images, and store it as `int16` to save storage by half for this intermediate data.
 Just in case, by default, any pixel larger than 15000 (`maxval`) or smaller than -15000 (`minval`) will be replaced by -32768 (`blankval` or ``"BLANK"`` in FITS header).
-)

 </p>
 </details>